What Surfboard Should I Rent? A Guide for Every Level

 Board types

 Best for: Complete beginners and anyone surfing for the first time.
+Also great for experienced longboarders who want to cruise.

 There's no shame in riding a foamie.
 Plenty of experienced surfers ride them for fun.
 They're not "training wheels" — they're the right tool for the conditions.

 When to ride one: Your first time surfing.
 Small, mellow waves.
 Family sessions where fun matters more than performance.
 Any time you want maximum wave count with minimum effort.
+Also excellent at Monte Clérigo on small days.

 Best for: Advanced surfers who surf regularly and have strong paddle fitness.